bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-eclipse-attacks-and-how-to-stop-them.md

 Van Wirdum: 00:08:08

-Right, oh yeah, I almost forgot about that, yes.
+Right, I almost forgot about that.
 How do you actually do it?

 Provoost: 00:08:14